Skip to main content

 PO-319 Constitutional Law of Civil Rights and Liberties

-This course will provide students with an analysis of law pertaining to civil liberties and civil rights in the Unites States, with attention also given to Massachusetts.
-Following the historical development of constitutional law in the United States, we will begin with pre-Civil War law to see how fundamental civil liberties and civil rights have been applied to the states.
+This course provides students with an analysis of law pertaining to civil liberties and civil rights in the Unites States, with attention also given to Massachusetts.
+Following the historical development of constitutional law in the United States, the course begins with pre-Civil War law to see how fundamental civil liberties and civil rights have been applied to the states.

 3 credits